 Harald Szeemann said that artists were a kind of seismograph for what happened in society, because they detected or reflected (consciously or unconsciously) the changes that were talking place.
 The statement still remains valid on a more global level.
 In the globalised world we live in, the distance is increasing, between an extremely rich class and the large number of people who are increasingly close to poverty or subsistence levels.
 The welfare society is winding backwards at a supersonic speed.
 The art world also reflects this situation: there is a world of millionaire auctions, art galleries located in the suburbs of large cities to situate them closer to private airports, collectors coming from exotic countries capable of buying everything and more, as well as endless unique works of art with prices involving many zeros.
 And then there are art professionals (artists, critics, curators, managers, designers, etc.) who work with ideas, contexts and content, juggling numbers and budgets.
 It seemed that the 19th or early 20th century idea of the artist living a life that was as bohemian as it was impoverished had been overcome, but it seems to be once again more up to date than we’d thought.

 Working in art also involves experiencing another series of contradictions: we still talk of trading with unique pieces or limited editions (in totally reproducible formats); buying and selling objects; of limited access; of institutions that have grown too much so that it ends up being hard for them to adapt to the flexibility and dynamics that the times, artistic practices and public demand and of wanting/being able to be an industry.
 Working in art is not something “nice” or “interesting”, working in art is something necessary and by no means easy.
 It has to do with being critical, questioning things, a dissatisfaction, with looking for and creating meaning.
 Of course as an artist, critic or curator meaning can be created anywhere, on a webpage or in the corridor of your house.
 The problem lies in the value and need being recognised.
-As someone wrote a long time ago: “Culture in the long term is the most revolutionary political option”.
+As the writer Montserrat Roig said long time ago: “Culture in the long term is the most revolutionary political option”.
 It’s not by chance that it is now being targeted.